 Snap to positions

 Most commands ask you to pick points to place objects in the model or drawing.
 This is called snapping.
-When you are creating a new object, Tekla Structures displays snap symbols for the available snap points and displays a green line between the snap pointpoint to which Tekla Structures snaps
+When you are creating a new object, Tekla Structures displays snap symbols and snap tooltips for the available snap points and a light gray line between the snap pointpoint to which Tekla Structures snaps

 and the last point picked.